grafana/grafana-operator/documentation/deploy_grafana.md

 ```

 ## Grafana image Support Chart
-Please take note of this chart when wanting to deploy custom grafana images through either `--grafana-image` operator flags,
+Please take note of this chart when wanting to deploy custom grafana images through either `--grafana-image` operator flags
 or `baseImage` CR spec fields.

+This chart shows how the operator prioritises which image will be used for the deployment, and the versions that it's known to support.
+Only the grafana image specified in code [here](https://github.com/integr8ly/grafana-operator/blob/master/pkg/controller/model/constants.go#L5) will be supported
+in unit/e2e tests, and as part of the operator, any other specified grafana image through these options can't be guaranteed to work and won't be addressed in issues.

 ![grafana-image-support-chart.svg](./resources/grafana-image-support-chart.svg)

 ## Operator flags